jade-hpc-gpu/jade-hpc-gpu.github.io/casestudies.md

 Combining MD data and HDX-MS data, we first characterized the distinct features of XylE upon substrate xylose and inhibitor glucose binding.
 Currently, we are interested in investigating the protein dynamic difference of XylE binding to different GLUT-1 inhibitors in a single conformation.

-We aim to stabilise a robot for vitreoretinal surgery in lateral dimensions by detecting the tools and motion of the retina.

-My project aims at improving automated medical image registration for abdominal scans.
-To achieve this goal, I employ deep learning models.

 The objective of this project is to develop a decision-making tool that identifies abnormalities on magnetic resonance imaging (MRI) brain scans using deep learning.
 A clinically validated decision-making tool that identifies abnormalities on brain MRI scans does not exist.
 Immediate triage of a brain MRI into normal or abnormal, which will allow radiology departments to prioritise their limited resources into first reporting abnormal scans.
 Abnormal scan reports will be reported more quickly than is currently the situation, which will expedite early intervention from the referring clinical team.
 Specific examples relate to cancer or infective processes.
 The project will use a retrospective dataset of »100,000, minimally processed, MRI scans from three different sites, which have been labelled by a combination of consultant neuroradiologists and a validated NLP algorithm (ALARM).
 A classification model is to be built and validated using this data to determine abnormal and normal scans.
 This model would have to be generalisable and would need to be validated within this sample and externally, on a prospective dataset of »1000 scans from these study sites and from other secondary and tertiary NHS centres across the UK.
 Further characterisation of the abnormalities detected are a secondary outcome.
 Exploring unsupervised and semi-supervised methodologies, starting with the use of autoencoders and exploration of the lower dimensional space generated is the first step towards this.

-The aim of this PhD is to model development of glioblastoma in MRIs acquired in routine clinical practice using deep learning.

 This project investigates how 3D structure may be obtained from various kinds of microscopy images through automated processes, and the impacts this might have for further biology research.
 We address this challenge by focusing in two key areas: by enhancing high-throughput C.elegans experiments with artificial intelligence and machine learning and reconstructing the CEP152 protein complex from STORM images.
 The C.elegans case has two key limitations: first, the neurons are identified by hand, which is very labour intensive; and second, the need for highly standardised images means many images are discarded.
 The first issue offers an opportunity to automate cell identification, either by applying supervised machine learning (e.g. random forest classifier) to tens of thousands of annotated image stacks; or by using deep learning so that the algorithm can select the parameters to optimise.
 The second issue means that there are many unannotated image stacks that can be analysed by unsupervised deep learning and cross-validated against the annotated subset to check performance.
 Existing evidence supports the hypothesis that the structure of the CEP152 complex is a torus.
 A large number of images of this complex already exist.
 We aim to investigate this data using deep-learning techniques to prove this hypothesis further.
 Several challenges exist, such as noise from the fluoresence microscopy technique, which must be overcome.
 In both of these cases, structure and orientation are intertwined, providing a basis for identifying areas of interest within a traditional image.
 We hypothesis that deep-learning and artificial intelligence can detect structure and orientation from a set of images, leading to identification of objects within a single image, at high speed.